Living With Allergies And Autoimmune

 3 Effective Lifestyle Habits For Allergies

 Keep your stress levels in check and refer back to some stress management techniques I’ve already shared with you, like breathwork and yoga for calming the nervous system down, supporting respiratory health and detoxification through the lungs!
+If you missed those trainings, you can start with "How Stress Messes With Your Health".

 In fact, a research study of Hatha yoga showed significant benefits for allergic rhinitis, including improved nasal flow and cytokine production.